urbanjost/M_datapac/README.md

   * [MAX](src/source/max.ffinc)        - compute the maximum of a data vector (see Fortran intrinsic MAXVAL(3f))
   * [MIN](src/source/min.ffinc)        - compute the minimum of a data vector (see Fortran intrinsic MINVAL(3f))
   * [DOT](src/source/dot.ffinc)        - compute the dot product of two equal-sized vectors (see Fortran intrinsic DOT_PRODUCT(3f))
+  * [MOVE](src/source/move.ffinc)      - move selected elements of one vector into another vector
 ## sort
   * [RANK](src/source/WIP/rank.ffinc)      - rank a vector of sample observations
   * [SORTC](src/source/sortc.ffinc)    - sort a vector of sample observations and "carry" a second vector